We're here to help you and your child navigate the admissions process from start to finish.

 Bursting with Murphy’s trademark wit, subtle feminism and clever observances of teenage life, First Prize for the Worst Witch is as relevant now as it was in 1975 – and the characters remain as vibrant and engaging as ever.

 The second of our recommended reads for September also focuses on schoolgirls, but within a more mature setting.
 The debut novel from model and campaigner Charli Howard, Splash tells the story of Molly: a teenage girl who longs to be a champion swimmer but also wants to keep up with the ‘in crowd’ at school.
 Chloe, her best friend, says that swimming is for geeks, and eventually encourages a gang of peers to gang up on Molly.
-As the bitchy comments escalate, Molly finds solace in sport and the easy friendship of her teammate, Ed.
+As the nasty comments escalate, Molly finds solace in sport and the easy friendship of her teammate, Ed.

 An insightful exploration of ‘frenemies’ and the dangerous pressures around adolescent body image, Splash delivers a powerful message about the importance of friendship, having dreams, and being true to yourself.